The ESL Summer Institute

 - teach ELs in ESL, mainstream, special education, or content-area classes

 - complete a requirement towards EL Teacher/Bilingual Education certification in Delaware

 - earn graduate credits, which may be applied towards certain master’s degrees and/or salary increments

 - accrue professional development clock hours

 The Institute is offered every summer through a partnership between the University of Delaware and the Delaware Department of Education Title III Program Office.
 It is taught by faculty from the UD English Language Institute.
 The program is also offered as a UD course, LING 499 (undergraduate) and 699 (graduate): “Issues in Teaching English Language Learners/Second Language Acquisition and Bilingualism”

-The 2021 Summer Institute will be an online course using a mixture of synchronous (live via Zoom) and asynchronous online learning (modules you work through at your own pace).
-It will run in UD’s 5-week summer session from June 7 – July 9, with assignments due at the end of July.
+The 2022 Summer Institute will be an online course using a mixture of synchronous (live via Zoom) and asynchronous online learning (modules you work through at your own pace).
+It will run in UD’s 5-week summer session from June 6 – July 8.
 The live sessions will be organized around the Delaware public school schedule.
-A tentative syllabus with more information about the required books and mode of delivery is online here and will be updated regularly.
 If public-health conditions allow, an optional in-person meeting may be scheduled in Dover.

 The course is available for professional development clock hours (at no charge) and UD graduate or undergraduate credit (see costs).

 Almost 1 in 5 students in Delaware’s K-12 schools is multilingual, and developing literacy in English is one of their greatest challenges.
 In this year’s EL Summer Institute, you will join with educators from across the state to develop techniques and materials for promoting multilingual learners’ reading and writing development.
 The all-new content for 2022 is aligned with the revised WIDA framework, which sets the standards for English learners in our state!